AbdulwahidHusein/MessgeMirror/Readme.md

    ```

 2. **Install Dependencies**:
-   You can install the required dependencies using pip:
+   Install the required dependencies using `pip`:
    ```bash
    pip install -r requirements.txt
    ```

 3. **Set Up Environment Variables**:
-   Create a `.env` file based on the `.env.example` provided in the repository.
-Make sure to fill in the necessary variables, such as your Telegram bot token and database configuration.
+   Create a `.env` file based on `.env.example` in the repository.
+Fill in necessary variables like the Telegram bot token and database configurations.

 4. **Run the Application**:
    You have two options to run the application:

    - **Using Uvicorn**:
      ```bash
      uvicorn main:app --host 0.0.0.0 --port 8000 --reload
      ```
    - **Using Docker (optional)**:
-     If you prefer to run the bot in a Docker container, use the following command:
+     Run the bot in a Docker container with:
      ```bash
      docker run -d -p 8000:8000 --env-file .env your-image-name
      ```

-## Usage
+### Usage

-Once the bot is running, you can interact with it via Telegram.
-Use the following commands to manage group pairs and user whitelisting:
+After starting the bot, you can manage group pairs and user whitelisting through the following commands:

-- **Add Pair**: Add a new pair of groups.
+- **Add Pair**: Create a new group pair.
-- **Remove Pair**: Remove a group pair.
+- **Remove Pair**: Delete an existing group pair.
-- **Get Pairs**: List existing group pairs.
+- **Get Pairs**: View current group pairs.
-- **Add to whitelist**: whitelist a user from sending messages.
+- **Add to Whitelist**: Exclude a user from message forwarding.
-- **Remove From whitelist**: Remove a user from the whitelist.
+- **Remove from Whitelist**: Remove a user from the whitelist.
-- **Get whitelist** : Get list of whitelisted users.
+- **Get Whitelist**: View all whitelisted users.

--  **Settings** : Get Settings
-- ## under settigns
+#### Settings Commands

-- **enable mirroring** : Enables mirroring
+- **Enable Mirroring**: Enables mirroring of messages across pairs.
-- **Disable mirroring**: Disables mirroring
+- **Disable Mirroring**: Disables message mirroring.
-- **Get Admins**: Get List of Admins
+- **Get Admins**: Lists bot administrators.
-- **Delete Old Messages** : Deletes old messages saved to the database.
-This is useful for cleaning up the database since messages in the database are only used if there is a reply to them.
-This allows us to easily refer back to the original message.
-However, as time passes, a message becomes less likely to receive a reply, making it more suitable for deletion.
+- **Delete Old Messages**: Deletes old messages from the database, cleaning up unreferenced data over time.

-# Settlment Verification Bot
+## Settlement Verification Bot

+This bot is designed for settlement verification across groups.
+It verifies settlement requests sent between paired groups (Group A and Group B) to ensure consistency.

+### Functionality

+The bot checks that a settlement request in Group B matches an existing request in Group A. Based on this verification, the bot replies accordingly:

+- **Verified**: The request is confirmed as matching.
+- **Already Verified**: The request exists but has already been confirmed.
+- **Not Confirmed**: The request exists, but the sender in Group A is not whitelisted.
+- **Not Verified**: No matching request found in Group A.

+### Management Commands

+The bot provides a set of commands for management:

+- **Add Group Pair**: Adds a new group pair.
+The bot lists the groups it is a member of for easy selection.
+- **Remove Group Pair**: Deletes an existing group pair.
+- **Get Group Pairs**: Lists current group pairs.
+- **Add User to Whitelist**: Adds a user to the whitelist.
+- **Remove User from Whitelist**: Removes a user from the whitelist.
+- **Check Whitelisted Users**: Lists whitelisted users.
+- **Settings**: Access bot settings and configuration options.